 “While the campus has long been investigating the issue of course content affordability and has made progress, much work still needs to be done,” explains Vice Chancellor for Undergraduate Education Cathy Koshland.
 “We must further reduce course content costs and utilize accessible digital library resources to provide an equitable and engaging learning environment for our students.”

-The working group obtained a charter for two pilot programs that will run in Fall 2017.
 The Library received financial support for our participation in the pilot programs from The Arcadia Fund.

 Open Textbook Network